How can you use HED?

 • Validation: Use HED validator libraries rather than implementing your own

-See HED schemas guide for detailed information.
+See HED schemas guide for detailed information about the HED schemas.

-Choosing your platform#
+Choosing your platform

 HED provides official tools in three languages: